Writing is a journey. And as each journey must begin with a single step, so must one book start with a single word.

 Three kids, two cats, and a husband.
 Need I say more?

-for literally everything What is writing without a handy-dandy laptop?
+What is writing without a handy-dandy laptop?
 Painful.
 It’s painful.
 For me, anyway.
 Writing by hand is usually a no-go

-for writing and editing I started using Scrivener a few years ago, and I’ve never looked back.
+I started using Scrivener a few years ago, and I’ve never looked back.
 It’s such a helpful program designed to organize thoughts into a usable manuscript.

-For designing beautiful book interiors with a cute doggy companion Atticusis a wonderful, user-friendly program used for formatting books.
+Atticus is a wonderful, user-friendly program used for formatting books.
 I’ve used it to format my—and an author friend’s—books, 8 in total.
 It’s a one-time purchase that has come in handy many, many times.